nguyenvukhang/kitty2/docs/kittens/clipboard.rst

     kitten clipboard --get-clipboard

 The text will be written to :file:`STDOUT`.
-Note that by default kitty asks for permission when a program attempts to read the clipboard.
+Note that by default alatty asks for permission when a program attempts to read the clipboard.
 This can be controlled via :opt:`clipboard_control`.